kyle-jennings/benjamin/readme.txt

 * 1.3
 * re-namespaced everything to use theme slug, and not the uswds acronymn
 * added options to hide parts of a given page

+* 1.4
+* added some additional settings to the 404 page
+* added permalink to the hero area featured post title
+* fixed a JS bug in the customizer caused by using 404 as an array index
+* fixed the preview for changing the sidebar width
+* used built in customizer settings for my layout activate setting
+* added some toggles to the various customizer fields
+* added styles for CF7 validations
+* prepped settings for the eventual hero area video BGs